kev5233/kev5233/README.md

 Software Engineer In Training
 -----------------------------

-I decided to do something I'm passionate about.<br/>I'm Currently enrolled in a Bootcamp<br/>at UTK for Software Engineering
+I decided to do something I'm passionate about.<br/>I'm Currently enrolled in a Bootcamp<br/>at Quickstart through UTK for Software Engineering

 *   🌍  I'm based in Rutledge, Tennessee
 *   ✉️  You can contact me at [kevin5238600704@gmail.com](mailto:kevin5238600704@gmail.com)